(Translation of an article published on 25/06/2020 on Le Petit Journal website.)

 Is Entrepreneurship in Singapore different than in Europe according to your personal experience?

 “From an administrative standpoint, everything is simpler.
-It’s very guided and more … binary : it’s less common to get different answers depending on the person you’re talking to here.”
+It’s very guided and more … binary : you check the boxes or not, and it’s less common to get different answers depending on the person you’re talking to here (Transl note: rather than in France).”
 They relate.

 Do you have any advice for novice entrepreneurs?

 “Make sure to have a stable situation and savings that will allow you to hold on for at least a year.
 It all depends on the circumstances….
 Unless you make a spin-off of a big company with guaranteed clients, it is true that you need at least that period to see returns from your work.
 Persistence, adaptability and of course surrounding yourself with the right people! ” They conclude.